 Enroll in a private school.

 Generally, this means that you pay tuition to be a part of the school.
-In return, you receive specific curriculum and services while you conduct the teaching on your own.
+In return, you receive a specific curriculum and services while you conduct the teaching on your own.

 If a parent has a valid California teaching credential, they are qualified to instruct their child under something known as the private tutorial exemption.
 However, this option is only available if you are a certified/credentialed teacher.

-So which options is best?
+So which option is best?

 Well, it really all depends.